 - Search: Search processes are used to find a specific value or element in a list of data.
 The most commonly used ones include linear search, binary search, and interpolation search.

 - Graph: Graph algorithms are used to analyze and process graphs, which are structures consisting of nodes and edges.
-The most commonly used graph algorithms include the one defined by Dijkstra for finding the shortest paths, the one by Kruskal for minimum spanning trees, and Floyd-Warshall’s algorithm for shortest paths for all pairs.
+The most commonly used ones include the one defined by Dijkstra for finding the shortest paths, the one by Kruskal for minimum spanning trees, and Floyd-Warshall’s algorithm for shortest paths for all pairs.

 - Machine Learning: Machine learning algorithms are used in artificial intelligence to automatically improve performance based on data.
 The most commonly used ones include linear regression, logistic regression, decision trees, and neural networks.